 How to Stretch Shoes: Effective Methods for a Perfect Fit

-It can be hard to find footwear that fits perfectly.
-But many will end up with shoes that are just a bit too narrow … and pinch the toes.
-Fortunately, if the issue is minor (around half an inch) there are a few things you can do to stretch your shoes to a fit you like.
+It can be difficult to find footwear that fits perfectly.
+The reality is that many people end up with shoes that are just slightly too narrow causing their toes to feel slightly pinched.
+Fortunately for you, if the problem is small—less than a half inch—it is possible to stretch your shoes for a better fit.

 Reasons to Stretch Your Footwear